obiwanjacobi/Zsharp/src2/Maja/Maja.Compiler/readme.md

 ### Done

+- [x] IR: Refactor structure of compilation, program and module (hierarchy in that order).
 - [x] Function: Forward reference in body not resolved.
 Unresolved symbols in a scope should be passed onto its parent scope and reprocessed just before exiting the scope.
 - [x] - [x] IrScope 'Freeze' to make readonly when popped from builder stack and included in Ir-model.
 - [x] Type: Template